The Beaumont Award

 Criteria

-• The potential application of the findings
+• the potential application of the findings

-• The level of innovation as demonstrated through, for example, the use of creative scientific methods
+• the level of innovation as demonstrated through, for example, the use of creative scientific methods

-• Ethical awareness displayed within the research
+• ethical awareness displayed within the research

-• Ability and potential to benefit society
+• the ability and potential to benefit society

 More information